 Due to differing farm characteristics, management practices, water availability, and other criteria, the soil-regions are further split into smaller units (Figure 5 and Table 2).
-The sandy soils are split in two region, Sand-South (the sandy soils in Brabant Limburg and Zeeland) and Sand-Mid-North (the sandy soils in the rest of the provinces in the Netherlands), where South has more impact from large-scale pig farming.
+The sandy soils are split in two region, Sand-South (the sandy soils in Brabant and Limburg) and Sand-Mid-North (the sandy soils in the rest of the provinces in the Netherlands).
 Similarly, the peat soils are split in West and North, where Peat-West has high ground water levels and smaller parcels than Peat-North.
 Finally, the clay soils are divided in four groups.
 Clay-North is characterized by large scale intensive dairy farming.
 Clay-river is more diverse in terms of agriculture (also cropland and fruit trees).
 Clay-polder are the post-war reclaimed polder lands.
 And Clay-West is characterized by higher ground water levels.